Rexcrazy804/Zaphkiel/README.md

 <summary><h3>kurkurubar stable or unstable</h3></summary>

 <ins>kurkurubar (stable)</ins>
-- uses nixpkgs version of quickshell (v0.1.0)
+- uses nixpkgs version of quickshell (v0.2.0)
-- uses [this revision](https://github.com/Rexcrazy804/Zaphkiel/tree/cc6d5cf12ae824e6945cc2599a2650d5fe054ffe) of Zaphkiel dots (last version that is compatible with v0.1.0)
+- ~uses [this revision](https://github.com/Rexcrazy804/Zaphkiel/tree/cc6d5cf12ae824e6945cc2599a2650d5fe054ffe) of Zaphkiel dots (last version that is compatible with v0.1.0)~
+- ^ currently tracks master branch, not diverged yet
-- package updated every major tagged release of quickshell (bumping the pinned dots revision)
+- package updated every major tagged release of quickshell

 <ins>kurkurubar-unstable</ins>
 - follows Zaphkiel master branch HEAD
 - uses untagged master revisions of quickshell
+- by default uses my patched version of qs (for finger print unlock in greetd)
 - requires quickshell to be built from source

 For more information on both see the [internal overlay](pkgs/overlays/internal.nix)